 - The views of the family and child – We call this the Family Conversation Record for Statutory EHC Assessment

-- Information from the school – attainment, progress, attendance, special educational needs, support and interventions with outcomes, additional support needed and expected outcomes
+- Information from the School– attainment, progress, attendance, special educational needs, support and interventions with outcomes, additional support needed and expected outcomes

 - Any professional reports.
 An education psychology assessment is essential

-Advice, Information and Support for parents/carers
+Advice, Information and Support for parents/carers and young people